pyoptools.raytrace.surface package

 Returns:

-A tuple (distance,point_of_intersection, surface), where:
+A tuple (distance, point_of_intersection, surface), where:

-a pointer to the surface
+A reference to the surface object.

-Return value:
+Return type:

 hit_list